matthewJamesAbbott/Javascript-MLP/README.md

    ```bash
    git clone https://github.com/matthewJamesAbbott/Javascript-MLP.git
    ```
-2. Open the `index.html` file in your web browser.
+2. Open the `MLP.html` file in your web browser.

+or use MLP.js in your frontend stack.